You could get COVID-19 while you are away from home on holiday or for work. Have a plan for what you need to do.

 - Take a COVID-19 kit with you that includes rapid antigen tests (RATs), hand sanitiser, face masks, and your usual medications.
 We recommend wearing P2/N95 particulate respirator and medical masks.

 - Plan how to get home safely to isolate — you can only return home if you or someone you are travelling with can drive there.

 - Talk through the plan with the people you are travelling with.

-- If you cannot drive home, it is likely you will need to stay where you are for your isolation period.
+- If you cannot drive home, you must isolate where you are or find alternative accommodation.